finance calculator

 When to use it

-• You sold a previous home and want to apply proceeds to reduce payments without refinancing.
+• You sold a previous home and want to apply part of the proceeds to reduce payments on your new mortgage without going through a full refinance.

-• You received a bonus, inheritance, or RSU sale and want lower monthly obligations while keeping your current rate.
+• You received a bonus, inheritance, or RSU sale and want lower monthly obligations while keeping an attractive existing interest rate.

-• Rates today are higher than your existing mortgage, so a recast is cheaper than refinancing.
+• Current market mortgage rates are higher than your locked‑in rate, so a recast is a cheaper way to reduce payments than refinancing into a more expensive loan.

-• You plan to boost cash flow for daycare, college savings, or early retirement by lowering fixed housing costs.
+• You plan to boost cash flow for daycare, college savings, early retirement, or a business venture by lowering fixed housing costs while staying in the same home.

-• You want to drop debt-to-income ratio ahead of another loan application without a full refinance.
+• You want to drop your debt‑to‑income ratio ahead of another loan application (such as a second home, rental property, or refinance) without changing your first‑mortgage rate and term.

 Tips & cautions